sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Tests are ordered by duration, slowest test first.
 This requires the test run history

+``modified-ascending``

+    Tests are ordered by the time their source files were last modified, least recently modified test first

+``modified-descending``

+    Tests are ordered by the time their source files were last modified, most recently modified test first

 ``random``

     Tests are executed in random order.
 Use ``--random-order-seed`` to make the order